TangoYankee/solid-gh-pages/README.md

    - under `scripts`, add `"deploy": "gh-pages -d dist",`

 ### Configure Vite
-When building the application, Vite will assume that it is hosting on a root path.
+When building the application, Vite will assume that it is hosted on a root path.
 However, the GitHub pages route will include the name of repository.
 We will need to tell Vite about this path.
 This is done with the `base` option of the [Vite config](https://vitejs.dev/config/#base).

 - add `base: '/[your-repo-name]/',` to the [vite.config.ts](/vite.config.ts)

-Note: If you need to specify resource paths throughout your application relative to this place, it is available through [`import.meta.env.BASE_URL`](https://vitejs.dev/guide/env-and-mode.html).
+Note: If you need to specify resource paths throughout your application relative to this path, it is available through [`import.meta.env.BASE_URL`](https://vitejs.dev/guide/env-and-mode.html).

 ### Deploy